Diversity, Equity, and Inclusion at Analysis Group

 14 Global Offices

 Analysis Group is committed to fostering a supportive workplace that nurtures and celebrates our diverse employee base.
-Black@AG, AGWomen+, AG Pride, and Asians@AG are our formal employee-founded and employee-led affinity groups, open to all offices and roles across the firm, working to promote AG’s culture of diversity, equity, and inclusion.
+Black@AG, AGWomen+, AG Pride, Asians@AG, and Latins@AG are our formal employee-founded and employee-led affinity groups, open to all offices and roles across the firm, working to promote AG’s culture of diversity, equity, and inclusion.
 We anticipate the continued expansion of our affinity group structure as we deepen our investment in this area – and we encourage our employees to look for opportunities to lead in this space.

 Black@AG actively supports recruitment of talented Black individuals, promotes awareness of issues surrounding the Black identity, and sponsors community-building events for Black employees and allies to socialize and connect.
 This group also aims to ensure the professional success of Black employees by providing support and resources for professional development.